chatwoot/docs/docs/user-guide/integrations.md

 ### Webhooks

-If your Account/Projecgte is using Webhooks for communication, click on Configure button against Webhooks in the Integration Window.
+If your Account/Project is using Webhooks for communication, click on the "Configure" button against Webhooks in the Integration Window.

 <div align="center">